tsvbits/tsvbits.github.io/src/pages/2021/multidisk/index.md

 The API docs of Uploadcare can be found at https://uploadcare.com/api-refs/rest-api/v0.5.0/.

 We will just use [axios](https://github.com/axios/axios) to make HTTP requests and I did not find any typed client for my needs.
-I happy to do a package for Uploadcare API client.
-BTW I know about [this one](https://github.com/uploadcare/uploadcare-upload-client), but currently it is more focussed on uploading and uploading and it does not cover all features of API.
+I happy to do a small NPM package for Uploadcare API client.
+I know about [this one](https://github.com/uploadcare/uploadcare-upload-client), but currently it is more focussed on uploading and downloading files and it does not cover all features of Uploadcare API.
+Maybe just need to request it on github :smile:

 ```typescript
 import axios from "axios";